Decision problems for linear recurrences involving arbitrary real numbers: Introduction

 Indeed, our proof consists almost entirely of translating the known decision methods for low-orders to the real number setting and noting that these already suffice to establish maximal partial decidability for all orders.
 The proof is considerably more elementary than its counterparts for integer coefficients.
-The use of Baker's theorem and similar deep results from algebraic number theory can be entirely avoided.
+The use of Baker's theorem and similar deep results from analytic number theory can be entirely avoided.
 On the other hand new problems appear in the real number setting that are absent from the discrete setting.
 The study of the asymptotic behaviour of a linear recurrence relies heavily on the study of its exponential polynomial solution.
 It is easy to see that in the real number setting the exponential polynomial solution is not in general computable from the linear recurrence.
 This is where new ideas are required.
-It is relatively easy to see that one can still compute the coefficient of any simple characteristic root in the exponential polynomial solution.
-This will suffice to computably recognise all robust instances of the Skolem Problem and the Positivity Problem, and all robust positive instances of the Ultimate Positivity Problem.
-For the Ultimate Positivity Problem there exist robust negative instances whose dominant characteristic roots are not simple, which implies that the corresponding coefficients in the exponential polynomial solution do not depend continuously on the input.
+It is relatively easy to see that one can still compute those coefficients of the exponential polynomial solution which belong to simple characteristic roots.
+This will suffice to computably recognise all robust instances of the Skolem Problem and the Positivity Problem, and all robust ``yes''-instances of the Ultimate Positivity Problem.
+For the Ultimate Positivity Problem there exist robust ``no''-instances whose dominant characteristic roots are not simple, which implies that the corresponding coefficients in the exponential polynomial solution do not depend continuously on the input.
 These instances are by far the most difficult ones to handle.
 They will be treated by reduction to the first-order theory of the reals.
 Recall that the first-order theory of the reals is the first-order theory of the structure $\langle \R, 0, 1, +, \times, -, >, = \rangle$.
 By the Tarski-Seidenberg theorem \cite[Theorem 2.77]{BasuPollackRoy} this theory is decidable.
 The main ideas in this case are best illustrated with the help of a simple example: